January 22, 2020

-The Minnesota Orchestra is on a Midwestern U.S. tour that features an immersive residency at Indiana University, as well as the Orchestra's first performance at the University of Michigan since 1972.
-Follow along for updates including masterclasses, side-by-side rehearsals and other highlights in this blog from the road.
+From January 20 to 25, 2020, the Minnesota Orchestra traveled on a Midwestern U.S. tour that featured an immersive residency at Indiana University, as well as the Orchestra's first performance at the University of Michigan since 1972.
+Below are daily updates from the road on the tour's activities, including masterclasses, side-by-side rehearsals and other highlights.

 Monday, January 20

 More than 300 students from Indiana University’s Jacobs School of Music showed up with instruments in hand on a school holiday Monday evening to participate in masterclasses and sectionals with musicians of the Minnesota Orchestra, kicking off the Orchestra’s multi-day residency at Indiana University.
 Spread throughout four buildings on the school’s impressive campus, musicians led two-hour sessions for each instrument of the orchestra.

 In one large rehearsal room, the four members of the Orchestra’s low brass section performed for more than 40 students, before each taking a turn to give up their seats so that student musicians had a chance to join the section to rehearse orchestral excerpts.
 Principal Trombone R. Douglas Wright explained to the group that a great orchestral colleague should have a “sixth sense”—the intuition to quickly adapt and fit in well with a section—and this class provided a great opportunity for the young musicians attending to practice just that.

 Across the hall, Associate Principal Viola Sabina Thatcher worked one-on-one with violists while members of the studio observed.